FurryCoders/FALocalRepo/README.md

     1. `Database analysis`<br>
     The program will analyze all submissions entries in the database for three different types of errors:
         1. `ID`<br>
-        Missing IDs will be flagged
+        Missing IDs will be flagged.
         2. `Fields`<br>
-        If the id passes the check then the other fields in the submission entry will be searched for misplaced empty strings, incorrect value types, wrongly encoded location
+        If the id passes the check then the other fields in the submission entry will be searched for misplaced empty strings, incorrect value types and incorrect location.
         3. `Files`<br>
-        If the previous checks have passed then the program will check that all submission files are present
+        If the previous checks have passed then the program will check that all submission files are present.

     2. `Database repair`<br>
     If errors where found then the program will try to fix them accordingly: